Mateusz Mika

-Mateusz Włodzimierz Mika (born 21 January 1991) is a Polish professional volleyball player, a former member of the Poland national team.
-A participant in the Olympic Games Rio 2016, 2014 World Champion, and the 2012 Polish Champion with Asseco Resovia.
-At the professional club level, he plays for the Turkish team, Türşad.
+Mateusz Włodzimierz Mika (born 21 January 1991) is a Polish professional volleyball player who plays as an outside hitter.
+He is a former member of the Poland national team, a participant in the Olympic Games Rio 2016 and the 2014 World Champion.

 Career

-Clubs
+Club

-In 2012 Mika joined LOTOS Trefl Gdańsk.
+In 2012 Mika joined Lotos Trefl Gdańsk.
 In the season 2013/2014 he was playing for the French club – Montpellier UC.
-On 12 June 2014 he came back to Gdańsk and signed a contract with LOTOS Trefl Gdańsk.
-On 19 April 2015 LOTOS Trefl Gdańsk, including Mika, won the Polish Cup.
+On 12 June 2014 he came back to Gdańsk and signed a contract with Lotos Trefl Gdańsk.
+On 19 April 2015 Lotos Trefl Gdańsk, including Mika, won the Polish Cup.
 He was named the Most Valuable Player of the tournament.
 During the same season he won a silver medal of the Polish Championship.
 In April 2015 he signed a new two–year contract with the club.

 National team

 He debuted in the Poland men's national volleyball team on 29 May 2010 in a friendly match with France.
 In 2011 he was a member of the Polish team coached by Andrea Anastasi at the 2011 CEV European Championship, where Poland managed to win a bronze medal.
 In 2014 he was appointed to the Polish team by a head coach of that time – Stéphane Antiga at the 2014 FIVB World League.
 Initially, he was supposed to be a reserve player during the matches in Brazil, but after a few victories (among others, the won match against Brazil on 30 May 2014) he has become a main favorite to play at the 2014 FIVB World Championship.
 On 16 August 2014 he was appointed to the squad at the 2014 FIVB World Championship held in Poland.
 On 21 September 2014 the Polish team won the title of World Champion 2014.
 On 27 October 2014 he received a state award granted by the Polish President, Bronisław Komorowski – Gold Cross of Merit for outstanding sports achievements and worldwide promotion of Poland.